 Economic damages are tangible, measurable losses that arise from the accident.
 These include immediate and future costs that significantly affect the victim’s financial stability:

-- Medical expenses: This includes hospital bills, surgeries, physical therapy, medication, and any specialized medical equipment required for recovery.
+- Medical expenses: Hospital bills, surgeries, physical therapy, medication, and specialized medical equipment required for recovery.

 - Future medical costs: Long-term treatment, rehabilitation, or surgeries anticipated due to the injury.